Neiton-cmd/Penrec/README.md

 ## Features

 - Scans a range of ports on a target host.
-- Detects open and closed TCP ports.
+- Detects open TCP ports.
 - Multithreaded for faster scanning.
 - Optional banner grabbing (for open ports).
 - Outputs results in simple text format.